1. What is menopause?

 No. We respect your privacy and will never sell your personal information.

 We understand technology fails at times.
-If you experienced an interruption in your scheduled appointment after it was initiated, please message us on your patient dashboard.
-We will reschedule your appointment free of charge.
+If you experienced an interruption in your scheduled appointment after it was initiated, your menopause specialists will alert your care coordinator to reschedule your appointment free of charge.

 We are so sorry you have changed your mind.
 There are no refunds issued on lab testing.
 This policy is highlighted for you on the top of your order page just prior to completing your payment.
 We are sorry you missed it.